MartinWan/Ugly-Fish/README.md

 4. On keyboard press Cmd + R to build.
 This may require code-signing

-5. Add the application to "Trusted Developers" in Settings > General > Profiles or Profiles & Device Management.
+5. Add the application to "Trusted Developers" on iPhone in Settings > General > Profiles or Profiles & Device Management.

 ![Screenshot](/doc/installPic.png)